maryammsd/Mole/README.md

 ````
 in which,
 - `fuzzing-tool-name` refers to the name of a fuzzing tool, which can be any of `monkey,` `ape,` `stoat,` or `fastbot2`.
 - `path-to-target-apps` is the path to the list of target apps' apk files to perform `n` fuzzing process for each simultaneously.
-Please note that, you have already added these files in the docker.
+Please note that you have already added these files to the docker.
 - `n` is the number of fuzzing processes for each app in the target app directory.